emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-How-Time-Leaks-Secrets.md

 [^3]: The Payment Card Industry Data Security Standard.
 See more [here](https://www.pcisecuritystandards.org/standards/).

 # Mitigations and Best Practices
-Preventing timing side-channel leaks requires a multi-layered approach, combining robust coding practices, architectural controls, and runtime defenses.
+Preventing timing side-channel leaks requires a multi-layered approach that combines robust coding practices, architectural controls, and runtime defenses.
 - **Constant-Time Comparisons**
 Wherever possible, developers should replace vulnerable equality checks with constant-time routines that iterate over all input characters regardless of mismatches.
-Many cryptographic libraries (OpenSSL, libsodium, etc.) provide these secure comparison functions.
+Many cryptographic libraries, such as OpenSSL and libsodium, provide these secure comparison functions.
-- **Artifical Noise Injection**
+- **Artificial Noise Injection**
-Developers should introduce deliberate, randomized delays into authentication paths to mask true processing times.
+Developers should introduce deliberate, randomized delays into authentication paths to mask accurate processing times.
 For example, a random sleep of 0–5 ms after each comparison.
-While this doesn’t eliminate the leak entirely, it makes statistical extraction far more resource-intensive.
+While this doesn't eliminate the leak entirely, it makes statistical extraction far more resource-intensive.
 - **Strict Rate-Limiting and Lockout**
-Servers should enforce per-account and per-IP rate limits on login attempts, and implement temporary lockouts after a defined number of failures.
-By reducing the total number of probes an attacker can perform, that significantly increases the time and cost required for a successful timing attack.
+Servers should enforce per-account and per-IP rate limits on login attempts and implement temporary lockouts after a defined number of failures.
+Reducing the total number of probes an attacker can perform significantly increases the time and cost required for a successful timing attack.
 - **Uniform Error Messages and Responses**
 Developers must ensure that both successful and failed authentication attempts return identical status codes, headers, and payloads.
-Any variation (even in error descriptions) can provide additional side-channels for attackers to correlate with timing data.
+Any variation, even in error descriptions, can provide additional side channels for attackers to correlate with timing data.
 - **Continuous Monitoring and Testing**
 Hosts should incorporate timing-side-channel checks into their regular security testing regimen.
-Using automated vulnerability scanners or in-house scripts to periodically verify that critical comparison routines remain constant-time and rate-limited under real-world load.
+They can use automated vulnerability scanners or in-house scripts to periodically verify that critical comparison routines remain constant-time and rate-limited under real-world load.

 # Further Reading